Lana Del Rey and Boyfriend Sean Larkin Made Red Carpet Debut at Pre-2020 Grammys Gala

 Lana Del Rey and her boyfriend are red carpet official!

-The 34-year-old singer brought Sean "Sticks" Larkin as her date to the Recording Academy and Clive Davis' star-studded pre-2020 Grammy gala at the Beverly Hilton hotel on Saturday.
+The 34-year-old singer brought Sean "Sticks" Larkin as her date to Clive Davis and the Recording Academy's star-studded pre-2020 Grammy gala at the Beverly Hilton hotel on Saturday.
 She wore a black and cream off-the-shoulder gown with a thigh-high slit, and he wore a black suit.
 This marked the first time the two have been photographed together at a celebrity event.

+Lana and Sean arrived at the gala walking hand-in-hand and looked very happy.
+She introduced him to a guest as her boyfriend, E!
+News has learned.

 They had made their relationship Instagram official in December when Lana shared on her page a photo of the two looking cozy backstage at a show.
 Both have since shared a couple more pics of each other on social media.